Hey, gorgeous! You planning a wedding?? Can I help?

-Remember, one thing at a time.
-Also, these guidelines will actually work for most of the major vendors you’ll select, with slight tweaks of course!
+Hopefully this guide to selecting a wedding photographer reduces that wedding-overwhelm at least a little.
+These guidelines will actually work for most of the major vendors you’ll select, with slight tweaks of course!

 When it comes to choosing your wedding photographer, where do you start?

 If style varies from picture to picture, it may be an indication that they haven’t really nailed down their look.
-You want to look at the photographer’s work and be able to imagine your wedding day like what you see in their portfolio.
+You want to look at a photographer’s images and be able to imagine your wedding day like what you see in their portfolio.

-It doesn’t happen too often, but we sometimes talk with couples who haven’t narrowed in to their preferred style.
+HINT: It doesn’t happen too often, but we sometimes talk with couples who haven’t narrowed in on their preferred style.
 This can make it challenging to advise them on us or the other guy (we don’t try to book every couple – just the ones who are the right fit for us!) when such a large question mark is unanswered.

-Unless you are interested in a strictly photojournalistic style with zero posing/interaction, your wedding photographer will be have a huge impact on your day.
-They’ll be there while you’re nakey, getting your gown on, there as you stand waiting for your first look or ceremony, with butterflies in your belly, and directing your family & wedding party for portraits.
-It is SO important that you really like the person behind the camera!
+Unless you want a strictly photojournalistic style with zero posing/interaction, your wedding photographer will be have a huge impact on your day.
+FOR REALS.
+They’ll be there while you’re nakey + getting into your gown, while you wait for your first look and ceremony with butterflies in your belly, and they’ll be directing your family & wedding party for portraits.

 Figure out the energy that you want to share space with…and then hug your photog!
 If hugging’s your thing, of course…which if you’re considering us, it probably is.

 Lastly, find the photographer’s unique difference and make sure its in line with what you’re looking for.

-HINT: If this is important to you, look at the eyes of the subjects.
-You’ll be able to tell if their posing or genuinely enjoying the moment, and if they’re comfortable…or not.
+HINT: If this is important to you, look at the eyes of the subjects in a photographer’s portfolio.
+You’ll be able to tell if they’re posing or genuinely enjoying the moment, and if they’re comfortable…or not…in their eyes.

 We also specialize in both photography AND cinematic wedding videography, which is another big differentiator.
 These days, most couples want both, and booking both with one team makes your life easy AND saves you a bunch of money.
 20% to be exact!
+Woot woooot!

 I didn’t get into budget here.
 Obviously this plays a big role in choosing an vendor for the day.
-There are a lot of good-intentioned wedding planning resources out there that may have you believe that wedding photography will be significantly less than it is in your area.
-Do your research and know what is realistic.
-And talk with your photographer about options.
-There’s a clear bias here of course, but your wedding pictures are so important.
-Besides your spouse, its really the one thing you’ll have after the day is done.
+There are a lot of good-intentioned wedding planning resources out there that may have you believe that wedding photography will be less than it actually is in your area.
+Boston + San Francisco are more expensive than the national average, for example.